 I see red foxes around my house at all times around my house, which got me to wonder just how they survive during harsh winters.

 Red foxes have several adaptations to help them survive winter.
 These include growing thicker fur, extra fat on their bodies, and decreasing their activity.

-I wanted to find some further information on how these beautiful animals survive in the long, harsh winters, and I have put some of these unique adaptations below.
+I wanted to find further information on how these beautiful animals survive in the long, harsh winters, and I have included some of these unique adaptations below.

 During winter, red foxes are seen to grow long coats that cover them up to their footpads to aid them in keeping warm.

 Unlike their pups, the adult foxes do not stay in their dens to keep warm.
 Instead, they curl into a ball in the open, sometimes blanketed in snow.

 They keep warm by covering themselves with the fur that has already grown.
-The coat is usually shed off on the onset of spring weather, as at this time, it is generally warmer.
+The coat is usually shed off at the onset of spring weather, as it is generally warmer at this time.

 Low surface area to volume ratio

 Red foxes have small body parts, including their legs, necks, and ears, compared to the rest of the fox family.

-This means less body surface is exposed to the atmosphere, allowing them to keep more heat conserved in the body.
+This means less body surface is exposed to the atmosphere, allowing them to conserve more heat.
 This, in turn, helps the fox stay warm in the winter season.

 Camouflaged seasonal fur

-The foxes are usually covered with a very thick warm coat that aids in heat insulation.
+The foxes have usually covered with a very thick warm coat that aids in heat insulation.

 The foxes have two color variations for the different seasons of the year.
 During summer, they possess a dark grey thin coat that blends well with the dark vegetation when the ice and snow are no more.

-In the winter, the coat changes color to a luxurious white coat to blend in with the frozen habitat.
-The coat is thicker with more rounded hairs to insulate the heat and keep the foxes warm.
+In the winter, the coat changes color to a luxurious white jacket to blend in with the frozen habitat.
+The skin is thicker, with more rounded hairs to insulate the heat and keep the foxes warm.